Accessible and Vibrant High Streets

 The design has now secured £2m delivery funding from the West of England’s LEP and also enabled the high street to secure Heritage Action Status from Historic England.
-Phase 1 is now scheduled to commence during 2020.
+Work on Phase 1 commenced in 2021.

 "Place Studio were integral to the client team, and co-ordinated the work of other consultants on a highly contentious scheme.
 Place were instrumental to communicating and consulting and reaching a consensus which enabled a successful funding bid.
 The scheme is now moving into the delivery phase, and I thank Vaughan and the team for their efforts."